 October 18, 2010

-And yet….
-I feel that we need to have a conversation around the notion that creating a customer is the fundamental goal of a business.
+But we need to have a conversation around the notion that creating a customer is the fundamental goal of a business.
 In today’s world with crazy competition, empowered customers and fleeting customer loyalty we need to extend our thinking.

 This type of thinking should play a critical role in defining business purpose.

-The RIGHT customer is one that:
+The RIGHT customer is one:

 > who is a fanatic about what you do or what you produce.
-She really is interested and cares about your products or services.
+They care about your products or services.

 > is a part of an extended group of fans who communicate regularly with one another and with others to spread your reach.

-Its not about the quantity of Casual Consuming Followers you get; it about attracting the QUALITY ones who are relentless-re-purchasers who virally spread your word while they benefit from the VALUE you deliver.
+Its not about the quantity of “casual consuming followers” you get; it about attracting the quality ones who are “relentless-re-purchasers” and who virally spread your word while they benefit from the VALUE you deliver.

-Here’s another perspective… Take the emphasis OFF the customer and put it ON what consumption value is derived by someone.
+Take the emphasis OFF the customer and put it ON what consumption value is derived by someone.

 The purpose of a business is to create unique experiences for the customers they choose to serve.
 If one-and-ONLY relevant and compelling experiences are created, CUSTOMERS WILL COME.